lgugelmann/HD6301_thing/emulator/README.md

 - TL16C2550 emulation for the MIDI board.
 This one is really basic still and most of the features aren't there.
 Proper baud rate, buffers, etc. are not implemented.
 The second UART isn't implemented either.
+- Bare-bones WD65C22 VIA emulation (only port A/B)
+- Bare-bones emulation of an SD card SPI interface attached to WD65C22 port A

 The serial interfaces can be interacted with by reading/writing on the PTYs printed on the console when the emulator starts.